Copyright 1994 - 2023 Bill's Bible Basics

 Jude 1:7, KJV

-As I explain in such articles as "Beholding the Evil and the Good", "Do You Want Love and Light, or Rod and Wrath?" and "Love, Mercy, Forgiveness and Chastisement" and "Backsliding, Divine Chastisement and the Divine Agreement", if there is one thing that we should learn from the tragic history of the Jews, it is that it is not wise to rebel against the Lord, or to harden our hearts against Him, or against His Will for our lives.
+As I explain in articles such as "Beholding the Evil and the Good", "Do You Want Love and Light, or Rod and Wrath?" and "Love, Mercy, Forgiveness and Chastisement" and "Backsliding, Divine Chastisement and the Divine Agreement", if there is one thing that we should learn from the tragic history of the Jews, it is that it is not wise to rebel against the Lord, or to harden our hearts against Him, or against His Will for our lives.
 The Bible is full of warnings regarding the wickedness of the human heart, and the folly of hardening our hearts to the Lord's Spirit.
 Consider the following verses:

 "And GOD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually."